alpinejs/alpine/README.md

 ### `x-cloak`
 **Example:** `<div x-data="{}" x-cloak></div>`

-`x-cloak` attributes are removed from elements when Project-X initializes.
+`x-cloak` attributes are removed from elements when Alpine initializes.
 This is useful for hiding pre-initialized DOM.
 It's typical to add the following global style for this to work:

 ```html
 <style>